Emtricitabine/tenofovir (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney problems, liver disease (especially hepatitis B), or bone problems (such as osteomalacia, osteopenia, or osteoporosis).
-Tell your doctor if you are on dialysis.
+- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease (including hepatitis B), or bone problems (including osteoporosis).

 Possible Side Effects While Using This Medicine